MichaelWegener/starter-hugo-academic/content/publication/preprint/index.md

   statistics suggest that extra-large universities tend to be less research efficient than large universities (p<0.1), while both age and ownership status of the university do not have a statistically significant impact on an institution’s efficiency score.
-Test
-slides: ""
+#slides: ""
 url_pdf: http://arxiv.org/pdf/1512.04133v1
 publication_types:
   - "3"